ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 ### **Backwards/Forwards Compatibility**

-Backwards compatibility refers to the property where a hybrid algorithm may also be used for legacy receivers that may take a hybrid signature and verify it as being valid using only the verification algorithm of one component scheme (e.g., the verification algorithm of the traditional signature scheme used in the hybrid scheme), potentially ignoring the next-generation signature entirely.
-This provides an option to transition various sender system attributes to next-generation algorithms while still supporting select legacy receivers.
-Notably, this is a verification property; the sender has provided a hybrid digital signature, but the verifier is allowed, due to internal restrictions and/or implementation, to only verify one component signature.
-Backwards compatibility may be further decomposed to subcategories where ingredient key provenance is either separate or hybrid so as to support implementations that cannot recognize (and/or process) hybrid signatures.
+Backwards compatibility refers to the property where a hybrid signature may be verified by only verifying one component signature, allowing the scheme to be used by legacy receivers.
+In general this means verifying the traditional component signature scheme, potentially ignoring the next-generation signature entirely.
+This provides an option to transition sender systems to next-generation algorithms while still supporting select legacy receivers.
+Notably, this is a verification property; the sender has provided a hybrid digital signature, but the verifier is allowed, due to internal policy and/or implementation, to only verify one component signature.
+Backwards compatibility may be further decomposed to subcategories where ingredient key provenance is either separate or hybrid so as to support implementations that cannot recognize (and/or process) hybrid signatures or keys.

 Forwards compatibility has also been a consideration in hybrid proposals [I-D.becker-guthrie-noncomposite-hybrid-auth].
 Forward compatibility assumes